Merkelis Giedraitis: Early life and education

-In February 1551, together with his brother Kasparas, he enrolled into the University of Königsberg.
+In February 1551, together with his brother Kasparas, he enrolled at the University of Königsberg.
 He then disappears from written records for a decade.
-In February 1560, he enrolled into the Universities of Wittenberg.
+In February 1560, he enrolled at the Universities of Wittenberg.
 Six months later, he was the first among eight Lithuanian students who were brought by their tutor Jurgis Zablockis to the University of Tübingen.
 The group was initiated by Pier Paolo Vergerio who visited Vilnius twice and Mikołaj "the Black" Radziwiłł.
 With short breaks, Giedraitis studied in Tübingen for about three years.

 There, in 1561, he published his only known work – a 16-page Latin eulogy to commemorate the death of Katarzyna, the mother of Piotr Wiesiołowski, a fellow Lithuanian student in Tübingen.
 She was a Protestant.
 The 244-line eulogy shows Giedraitis' mastery of the Latin language as well as familiarity with classical authors (Theocritus, Virgil) and Greek mythology (Philomela, Niobe, Nestor, etc.).
-At the end of 1563, together with two relatives of Grand Chancellor Ostafi Wołłowicz and Teodor Skumin Tyszkiewicz, Giedraitis enrolled into the University of Leipzig.
+At the end of 1563, together with two relatives of Grand Chancellor Ostafi Wołłowicz and Teodor Skumin Tyszkiewicz, Giedraitis enrolled at the University of Leipzig.
 As it was quite common at the time, Giedraitis did not earn an academic degree.

 Giedraitis studied at four Protestant universities and was close with some Protestant activists, but there is no evidence that he converted to Protestantism – documents related to his appointment as bishop are silent on the issue.

+Early career

 After his studies, Giedraitis worked as a secretary at the Grand Duke's chancellery.
 Together with his brother Kasparas, he signed the Union of Lublin in 1569 which established the Polish–Lithuanian Commonwealth.
-In Vilnius, Giedraitis was noticed by Bishop of Vilnius Walerian Protasewicz who offered him a teaching position and likely encouraged to become a priest.
+In Vilnius, Giedraitis was noticed by Bishop of Vilnius Walerian Protasewicz who offered him a teaching position and likely encouraged him to become a priest.
 Giedraitis was ordained as a priest in 1571.
 In February 1572, Protasewicz raised Giedraitis to members of the cathedral chapter and put him in charge of church property (custos).

 When Bishop of Samogitia Jurgis Petkūnas died in July 1574, Jakub Uchański, Primate of Poland and Archbishop of Gniezno, attempted to promote his nephew Jakub Woroniecki to the vacancy.
 He was supported by Tolomeo Gallio, Cardinal Secretary of State.
 Bishop Protasewicz, Samogitian cathedral chapter, Lithuanian Jesuits, Mikołaj Krzysztof "the Orphan" Radziwiłł, and other nobles protested this nepotism and instead promoted Giedraitis, who had a clear advantage of speaking Lithuanian and Samogitian.
-They also did not want increasing Polish influence in Lithuania after the Union of Lublin – bishops were automatically granted a seat in the Senate of Poland–Lithuania.
+They also opposed increasing Polish influence in Lithuania after the Union of Lublin – bishops were automatically granted a seat in the Senate of Poland–Lithuania.
 Any new bishop first needed a nomination from the king.
 At the time, the king was Henry de Valois who abandoned the Polish–Lithuanian Commonwealth in June 1574 to become the King of France.
 Therefore, Giedraitis traveled to Paris to obtain the nomination in person in April 1575.
 At the same time, he acted as an envoy of Lithuanian nobles in an attempt to persuade Henry to return to Poland–Lithuania.
 Pope Gregory XIII approved Giedraitis as bishop on 16 January 1576 and he was consecrated by Protasewicz during Easter in Vilnius.